 The worst thing you can do is psych yourself out and allow that to deter your motivation.
 More often than not, I’ve seen fellow classmates become bewildered by the amount of material thrown at us in such a small amount of time and then soar through the concept of “learning by doing.”

 With enough practice and open-mindedness, you can be learning anything that you want.
-That being said, in Mod 1, via Flatiron’s Learn.co platform, one topic that does not have much instruction is APIs, which is the reason why I wanted to write this blog post.
+That being said, in Mod 1, via Flatiron’s Learn.co platform, one topic that does not have much instruction is integrating APIs, which is the reason why I wanted to write this blog post.

-What does your phone and a credit card machine all have in common?
-They're computers.
+<h2>Crash Course: How Computers Talk</h2> <h3>Client/Server</h3> What do your phone and a credit card machine all have in common?
+They’re computers.
 All devices or machines that connect to the internet are computers and they communicate with each other.

 This brings us to the next section about APIs.

-You're a customer (client) in a restaurant (internet).
-You're hungry and want to look at a menu (an API) with dishes (data and/or functionality) that you can order (send a request) to eat (add to your program and app).
-Obviously being in a restaurant, you can only order using an existing list of words (a predefined list of commands) to request and receive a certain dish (data/functionality) that is within the menu (API).
+<h3>What is an API?</h3> API stands for Application Programming Interface and allows you to access information and/or functionality from an application to use in a program within your own app or someone else’s app. <br /> <br /> <strong>A popular analogy used:</strong> <br /> <br /> <blockquote style="color:black"><em>You’re a customer <b>(client)</b> in a restaurant <b>(internet)</b>.
+You’re hungry and want to look at a menu <b>(an API)</b> with dishes <b>(data and/or functionality)</b> that you can order <b>(send a request)</b> to eat <b>(add to your program and app)</b>.
+Obviously being in a restaurant, you can only order using an existing list of words <b>(a predefined list of methods)</b> to request and receive a certain dish <b>(data/functionality)</b> that is within the menu <b>(API)</b>.</em></blockquote>

 That wasn't too bad though, right?

-Use Cases and why you should care about APIs
+<strong>Use Cases and why you should care about APIs</strong>

 Gaining access to APIs is more than just being able to search for your favorite movie on a website.
-You can create a workflow automation that connects your application to other applications you may use.
+You can create workflow automation that connects your application to other applications you may use.
 For instance, you can add functionality to your app that takes 10 integers as a phone number, uses the Twilio Verify API to add user verification in your app, and sends codes via voice, SMS, and email.
-The same can be done with sending SMS notifications via the Twilio SMS API.
+The same can be done by sending SMS notifications via the Twilio SMS API.

-APIs can be intimidating, but they shouldn't feared!
+APIs can be intimidating, but they shouldn’t be feared!
 They can really help your app come to life.

-REST stands for REpresentational State Transfer.
+REST stands for <b>re</b>presentational <b>s</b>tate <b>t</b>ransfer.
 A REST API is the same thing as a RESTful API.

 Remember, those predefined commands that I mentioned in our restaurant example?

 Great!
-Well, these are the four main HTTP methods and here's what they do using our restaurant analogy:
+Well, these are the four main HTTP methods, and here’s what they do using our restaurant analogy:

-— looking over at the kitchen to see if your server is coming with your food
+• GET — looking over at the kitchen to see if your server is coming with your food

-— requesting to change your order
+• PUT — requesting to change your order

-— placing an order with your server
+• POST — placing an order with your server

-— requesting to cancel your order
+• DELETE — requesting to cancel your order

-*We're going to focus on the GET
+We’re going to focus on the GET method in this post.

-Getting Started Quickly: Enter RapidAPI
+<h2>Getting Started Quickly: Enter RapidAPI</h2>

 RapidAPI is an API marketplace where you can test endpoints and connect to public REST APIs.